dennisdoomen/CSharpGuidelines/Src/Guidelines/1700_NamingGuidelines.md

 ### <a name="av1720"></a> Name methods and local functions using verbs or verb-object pairs  (AV1720) ![](images/2.png)
 Name a method or local function using a verb like `Show` or a verb-object pair such as `ShowDialog`.
 A good name should give a hint on the *what* of a member, and if possible, the *why*.

 Also, don't include `And` in the name of a method or local function.
-That implies that it is doing more than one thing, which violates the single responsibility principle explained in AV1115.
+That implies that it is doing more than one thing, which violates the Single Responsibility Principle explained in AV1115.

 ### <a name="av1725"></a> Name namespaces using names, layers, verbs and features  (AV1725) ![](images/3.png)
 For instance, the following namespaces are good examples of that guideline.